 - An appeal board is not another board of review.
 It focuses only on the issues that brought about rejection at the lower level(s).
 A majority is sufficient for a decision.

-- If an appeal is rejected at the district level, the Scout or his parent or guardian may appeal to the council advancement committee.
+- If an appeal is rejected at the district level, the Scout or the Scout’s parent or guardian may appeal to the council advancement committee.

-- If a council-level Eagle Scout board of review or appeal board rejects a candidate, then he or his parent or guardian may appeal through the local council to the National Advancement Program Team.
+- If a council-level Eagle Scout board of review or appeal board rejects a candidate, then the Scout or the Scout’s parent or guardian may appeal through the local council to the National Advancement Program Team.

 Appeals forwarded to the National Advancement Program Team are processed through the local council.
 A designated appeals coordinator combines, into a packet, the Eagle Scout application and service project workbook (if at issue); all letters, statements, and interview summaries; and any reports or minutes from the original board of review and appeal board(s) held; and a cover letter from the Scout executive (not designee) briefly summarizing the facts and stating the council’s position.

 The topics below cover board of review procedures that apply to the Venturing Discovery, Pathfinder, and Summit awards.
-They are followed by 220.127.116.11, “Particulars for the Discovery and Pathfinder Awards,” and 18.104.22.168,“Particulars for the Summit Award.”
+They are followed by 188.8.131.52, “Particulars for the Discovery and Pathfinder Awards,” and 184.108.40.206,“Particulars for the Summit Award.”